gvwilson/thirdbit/_posts/2019/2019-01-31-things-i-didnt-tweet.md

     This shouldn't need to be said,
     but unfortunately this post never gets old.

--   LaaaaaaTeeeeeeXxxxxx...
+-   LaaaaaaTeeeeeeXxxxxx…

 -   I could really use a guide to pronouncing accented characters in various languages.

--   `git push origin hamster` over and over again...
+-   `git push origin hamster` over and over again…

 -   The ACM is making the last fifty years of SIGCSE proceedings freely available—for one month.

 -   I almost reactivated my Twitter account to +1 this tweet by Dave Beazley.

--   Faaaaaactoooorrrssss...
+-   Faaaaaactoooorrrssss…

 -   It has been 0 days since our last kitchen incident.